Applying for this scheme

 We have been working since then to put that programme into place, and members of the network will see a number of new events, offers and activities coming out over the next year.

-Being a part of the Associate Schools and Colleges scheme gives teachers the opportunity to have their say and to feed their views into the work of the Royal Society and engage with our projects and activities.
+Being a part of the Associate Schools and Colleges network gives teachers the opportunity to have their say and to feed their views into the work of the Royal Society as well as engaging with our projects and activities.